rafaelaudy/rafaelaudy.github.io/_posts/2015-10-20-javascript-full-stack-learnings.md

 ---
 layout: post
-keywords: AngularJS, NodeJS, Couchbase, retrospective, Rafael Audy, Rafael Glanzner, Rafael Audy Glanzner
+keywords: AngularJS, NodeJS, Couchbase, retrospective, Rafael Audy Glanzner
 ---

 Since I have been working for almost an year in a big project built with AngularJS, NodeJS and Couchbase I thought it would be a good idea to do a small review and register the coolest things I learned and some of the pitfalls my team encountered.